Andrija Motovunjanin

 Leos Janacek, Czechia, composed his famous Glagolitic Mass.
 According to The Penguin Guide to Bargain Records, 1966, GB, the text is taken from native Croatian variations of the Latin text (see p.
 191).

-The earliest known Croatian composers are Andrija Motovunjanin (born in the Istrian town of Motovun around 1470) and Franjo Bosanac (a Croat born in Bosnia around 1490).
+The earliest known Croatian composers are Andrija Motovunjanin (Andrea Antico da Montona, born in the Istrian town of Motovun around 1480, died after 1539) and Franjo Bosanac (a Croat born in Bosnia around 1490).

 Petar Hektorovic, a well known Croatian poet, nobleman, connoisseur of Latin language and classical literature, wrote his Ribanje i ribarsko prigovaranje in 1568, which is the first realistic epic poem of Croatian Renaissance literature.
 It provides four folk tunes accompanied with musical notation.
 The book has been translated from Croatian into English in 1979 by Edward Dennis Goy under the title Fishing and fisherman's' conversation.